 So if you and your partner prefer having someone else take care of planning the trip for you, ask your agent, who has working relationships with airlines and accommodations, to scout for upgrades on your behalf.
 If you're crafting your own itinerary and plan to book everything yourself, no problem!
 There are still many ways to increase the odds of getting an upgrade or two.

 Whether it's taking advantage of rewards programs, utilizing the power of social media, or asking outright, here is the ultimate guide to honeymoon upgrades for every part of your vacation.

 Share Your Good News at Check-In

 "It helps to speak with the representative at the flight desk before the flight to ask for empty seats next to you and inform them it's your honeymoon," says Bell.
 Think about it: if the gate agent has to pick someone to be bumped to first class on an overcrowded flight, a newlywed couple will stand out, especially if they're glowing and grinning from ear to ear.
 "They do have a lot of control and it does happen!" she says.
-So hit pause on checking in online for some face time with the flight desk.
+So swap checking in online for face time with the flight desk.
 Sometimes, the answer to how to get upgraded to first class on your honeymoon is as simple as making it known you're newlyweds at check-in.

 Use Credit Card Points

 The best way to score an upgrade without having to pay hundreds or thousands of dollars is to use credit card points.
 Many cards reward you with points for every dollar you spend; once you accumulate enough points, you can transfer them to the airline frequent flier account of your choice and use them to "buy" an upgrade (note: generally, you'll still need to pay for taxes).